martinodonnell/LowResImageRecognision/README.md

 # LowResImageRecognision
 This system was designed to investigate different approaches that can boost the performance of a low resolution dataset.
-The approaches used will be fine-to-coarse knowledge transfer, multitask learning and auxiliary learning
+The approaches used will be fine-to-coarse knowledge transfer, multitask learning and auxiliary learning.
+The dissertation can be read [here](reports/dissertation.pdf)

 # Datasets
 To link the dataset to the system, ensure that the config file is correctly configured